telerik/ajax-docs/controls/menu/troubleshooting/my-css-rule-does-not-apply.md

 ---
 title: My CSS Rule Does Not Apply
-page_title: My CSS Rule Does Not Apply | UI for ASP.NET AJAX Documentation
+page_title: My CSS Rule Does Not Apply | RadMenu for ASP.NET AJAX Documentation
 description: My CSS Rule Does Not Apply
 slug: menu/troubleshooting/my-css-rule-does-not-apply
 tags: my,css,rule,does,not,apply